Be the voice of other students, and represent them and their concerns and ideas with lecturers, faculties and the University as a whole.

 One student is elected each year to sit on the University Council.
 All full-time students may apply to stand for the position (though all students enrolled on a personal course are eligible to vote).
 The student delegate on the University Council attends monthly council meetings (3–4 hours each), as well as being asked to sit on one of the Committees of the Council.
 They are also invited to key university events, and are expected to attend at least one graduation ceremony in May and December as part of the role.
 They are also expected to keep up with developments and changes in the sector, and read all council papers sent to them.
 Elections are governed by the Council Elections Statute.
 The call for nominations, advertised in Salient, happens the month before the elections take place, usually in September, but this can happen earlier.

-Faculty Boards govern their Faculty at Victoria and make decisions that directly affect students.
-Faculty delegates perform a vital role in ensuring that students have input and a strong voice when decisions impacting them are made.
-VUWSA appoints delegates for one academic year.
-Applications can be made at any time for the following year.
-Being a delegate requires around four hours each month to attend meetings.
+Faculty Boards govern their faculty at Victoria and make decisions that directly affect students.
+Faculty delegates perform a vital role in ensuring that students have input in decision-making at a faculty level.
+The VUWSA Student Representation Co-ordinator appoints delegates for one academic year.
+Applications can be made to the VUWSA Student Representation Co-ordinator by email to email@example.com at any time during the year.
+Being a delegate requires around four hours each month to attend meetings and consult with students.
 The positions are Victoria Plus approved.

 Student representative (for Study at Victoria Open Day, school visits and information evenings)